yichengsong318/rightflow/README.md

   We use for styling scoped our components

 - tailwindcss-transitions (https://github.com/benface/tailwindcss-transitions)
   For css transtion using tailwindcss

+- State management with redux (https://github.com/facebookincubator/redux-react-hook)
+  To manage glabal app state, we use Redux and implement it via React hooks

 ### Tutorials for setup tools in project
   - https://dev.to/hagnerd/setting-up-tailwind-with-create-react-app-4jd